 The Sites to Absolutely Avoid in Camping

-Certain areas are to be avoided during camping for your safety and sleep.
+Certain locations should be avoided during camping for the sake of your safety and a restful night’s sleep.
+Here’s a detailed breakdown:

-Ravines or depression areas are more susceptible to flooding during heavy rains.
+- Do Not Settle in a Ravine or Depression Area: Ravines or depression areas are more prone to flooding, especially during heavy rains.

-Exposed passages can be subject to heavy storms.
+- Refrain From Camping on Exposed Ridges or Hilltops: Exposed passages can be subject to heavy storms.
 It is best to avoid ridges or hilltops.
-If you have no choice and the weather conditions are bad, it is often advisable to descend and take shelter in the foliage and sheltered from rocks and possible landslides.
+If you have no choice and the weather conditions are bad, it is advisable to descend and take shelter in the foliage and sheltered from rocks and possible landslides.

-Lone trees can attract lightning during thunderstorms.
-Thus, avoid choosing a camp under a solitary tree.
+- Avoid Camping Beneath a Solitary Tree: Lonely trees can attract lightning during thunderstorms.
+Therefore, avoid choosing a camp under a solitary tree.

 When to Look for Your Tent Location?